EDAO-Project/Jazero/README.md

 ##### Loading in Python
 Initialize the `Connector` class and call the `insert` and `insertEmbeddings` methods to insert JSON tables and RDF embeddings, respectively.
-These methods only work on the machine running Calypso.
+These methods only work on the machine running Jazero.
 The parameters are listed below:

 `insert`
-- Directory containing JSON tables on machine running Calypso
+- Directory containing JSON tables on machine running Jazero
-- Directory of the Calypso directory on the machine running Calypso
+- Directory of the Jazero directory on the machine running Jazero
-- Type of storage in which to store the JSON tables in Calypso ('native' or 'hdfs')
+- Type of storage in which to store the JSON tables in Jazero ('native' or 'hdfs')
 - Prefix string of entities in the JSON tables (e.g. 'https://en.wikipedia.org/')
 - Prefix string of entities in the loaded knowledge graph (e.g. 'https://dbpedia.org/')

 `insertEmbeddings`
-- Directory of the Calypso directory on the machine running Calypso
+- Directory of the Jazero directory on the machine running Jazero
-- Embeddings file path on the machine running Calypso
+- Embeddings file path on the machine running Jazero
 - Delimiter in embeddings file

-### Searching Calypso
+### Searching Jazero
 Searching follows the _query-by-example_ paradigm.
-Since Calypso stores tables, the input queries are exemplar tables.
+Since Jazero stores tables, the input queries are exemplar tables.
 These tabular, exemplar queries contain examples of data of interest.

-Searching can be performed remotely from the terminal using Python and the `cdlc.py` Python file found <a href="https://github.com/EDAO-Project/Calypso/tree/main/CDLC/python">here</a>.
+Searching can be performed remotely from the terminal using Python and the `cdlc.py` Python file found <a href="https://github.com/EDAO-Project/Jazero/tree/main/CDLC/python">here</a>.
-Run `python cdlc.py -h` to see how search Calypso.
+Run `python cdlc.py -h` to see how search Jazero.

 The search output is pure JSON containing all the relevant top-_K_ tables along some search statistics.

 ##### Searching in Java
-Include the Java CDLC .jar file in your project and use `search` method with the following parameters to search Calypso:
+Include the Java CDLC .jar file in your project and use `search` method with the following parameters to search Jazero:

 `search`
 - Top-_K_ most similar tables